CloudBoost/developers/en/schema/cloudtables.md

 ```
 </span>

-To add columns, You need to create a new <span class="tut-snippet"> Column</span> Object and assign it to the CloudColumn class.
+To add columns, you need to create a new <span class="tut-snippet"> Column</span> Object and assign it to the CloudColumn class.
 You can use the <span class="tut-snippet">addColumn</span> function / method of CloudTable class

 ==JavaScript==
 <span class="js-lines" data-query="savecol">